A geometrically aware auto-encoder for multi-texture synthesis: Experiments

 We do not compare against \cite{user-controllable} (unavailable code) nor \cite{texton} as no encoder is included in their architecture.
 For all methods requiring a training (ours, PSGAN and neural texture), we choose a latent space dimension of 32.

 PSGAN does not come with an encoder to project an image into a global latent space variable $z_g$.
-As a baseline, we perform inversion of PSGAN as in \cite{texture_mixer}: given an data sample, randomly initialize a latent variable $z_g$ and perform gradient descent in the latent space to minimize the texture loss $\mathcal{L}_{style}$ between the generated image $G(z_g)$ and the data sample.
+As a baseline, we perform inversion of PSGAN as in \cite{texture_mixer}: given a data sample, randomly initialize a latent variable $z_g$ and perform gradient descent in the latent space to minimize the texture loss $\mathcal{L}_{style}$ between the generated image $G(z_g)$ and the data sample.
 We keep the best result out of 10 random initializations.
 We call this resynthesis method PSGAN-GD.

 We use the texture loss from \cite{gatys} as a distance to measure performance, along with SIFID (introduced in \cite{SinGAN}) and LPIPS \cite{LPIPS}.
 We use the dataset MacroTextures introduced in \cite{texton}.
 We strongly augment each dataset with geometric transformations: rotations of any angles and scalings to train our method, Neural texture, and PSGAN.
-We use the Adam optimizer with learning rate $1e^{-4}$ to train the whole pipeline end-to-end.